shanji361/AndroidActivityTracker/README.md

 - **Timestamps:** Each event includes the exact time it occurred.
 - **Status Colors:** Color-coded entries for quick recognition of lifecycle states.
 - **Live Log Display:** Smooth scrolling log built with `LazyColumn`.
-- **Snackbar Notifications:** Optional toast-like notifications on lifecycle transitions (configurable in settings).
+- **Snackbar Notifications:** Notifications on lifecycle transitions.

 ---
 ## How to Run the App